AWooldrige/s3sup/README.md

 a static site on S3.
 Features include:

  * Mimetype detection, with `Content-Type` set correctly.
- * Ability to set HTTP headers on large groups of files/pages or at a granular level.
+ * Set HTTP headers on groups of files/pages or individually.
- * Fast and accurate synchronisation to S3 (through maintaining a catalogue of changes), reducing pain for making frequent small site changes.
+ * Fast and accurate synchronisation to S3 (through maintaining a catalogue of state), reducing pain for making frequent small site changes.

 s3sup can be installed using `pip`: